Genially/backend-code-test/README.md

 Welcome to this code test! :)

-The main objective of this technical excercise is for you to get a good grasp of what kind of problems we encounter on Genially.
+The main objective of this technical exercise is for you to get a good grasp of what kind of problems we encounter on Genially.
 We wouldn't want you to find some nasty surprises if you decide to join us.

 # Test description